 120 Credits at level 5 or equivalent.
 Registration on a professional register as appropriate.
 A minimum of six months' experience in the area of practice and an ability to complete the competences required.
-Completion of the core modules Principles of Orthopaedic Care, Evidence Based Orthopaedic Care, and Managing Long Term Conditions.
+Completion of the core modules Principles module prior to the evidence based module.
 120 Credits at level 5 or equivalent.
-Registration on a professional register as appropriate
+Registration on a professional register.